 ESCR-Net Members mobilize for International Women’s Day

 In Mexico, the Instituto de Liderazgo Simone de Beauvoir, in alliance with the collective Feminist City, is convening an International Strike of Women in Mexico, including forming a human barricade for 30 minutes in the center of Mexico City.
 In Argentina, the Centro de Estudios Legales y Sociales (CELS) is joining the strike and participating in a march in Buenos Aires; they are also publishing a chapter of their Annual Report focused on access to abortion.
-In the Dominican Republic, Fundación Étnica Integral’s efforts will focus on migrants’ rights and making their presence more visible.
-In Bolivia, Red-Habitat will actively participate in a series of events including both a women’s strike to demand their rights as well as a march in solidarity with a range of feminist and social organizations demanding equality and non-discrimination.
+In the Dominican Republic, Fundación Étnica Integral’s efforts focused on migrants’ rights and making their presence more visible.
+In Bolivia, Red-Habitat actively participated in a series of events including both a women’s strike to demand their rights as well as a march in solidarity with a range of feminist and social organizations demanding equality and non-discrimination.

 Today’s actions build on a number of notable previous strikes, including a women’s strike in Iceland in 1975; a day-long strike by Polish women in October 2016 to protest and defeat the criminalization of abortion; and a strike and mass mobilization in Argentina, also in October 2016, in response to femicide and police repression, which was then replicated in countries throughout Latin America and the Caribbean.
 In the United States, the organizers of the Women’s March have endorsed the International Women’s Strike “organized by and for women who have been marginalized and silenced by decades of neoliberalism directed towards working women, women of color, Native women, disabled women, immigrant women, Muslim women, lesbian, queer and trans women.”
 Under the slogan A Day Without A Woman, this event reaffirms a commitment to the Principles of Unity which formed the basis for the Women’s March and which highlight that any vision of equality must address women’s intersecting identities.
 Also worth noting as a historical precursor to today’s strike is the Global Women’s Strike, begun on 8 March 1999.
 A central aspect of the demands set out by the Global Women’s Strike is to value the entirety of women’s work and women’s contributions in particular by recognizing and paying for all care work that is disproportionately taken on by women.
 Perhaps most significantly, the struggles of working class women for recognition and rights as workers, political participation and gender equality formed the foundation for International Women’s Day more than a century ago.